DataKind-DC/ifes-elections/README.md

 Elections are essential for everyday people to influence the decisions that affect their lives.
-For elections to succeed, election boards, monitors, and other stakeholders need resources to support effective and inclusive practices.
+For elections to succeed, election boards, monitors, and other stakeholders need to support effective and inclusive practices.
 They also need to identify and address election vulnerabilities.

 Timing is important to both of these efforts.
 Although many of us are familiar with the campaigning and voting of elections, many critical stages in the